pachyderm/docs-content/2.4.x/enterprise/auth/authorization/role-binding.md

   {{% notice note %}}
   Note that the user `one-pachyderm-user@gmail.com` has a prefix `user`.
-  Pachyderm defines 4 prefixes depending on the type of user:
+  {{%productName%}} defines 4 prefixes depending on the type of user:

   - robot
   - user